scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

   - `Timestamp` + (1 + `ExpTime`) * (24 hours/256)

-- `ConsIngress`, `ConsEgress`: The 16-bits ingress/egress interface IDs in construction direction.
+- `ConsIngress`, `ConsEgress`: The 16-bits ingress/egress interface IDs in construction direction, that is, the direction of beaconing.
 - `MAC`: The 6-byte Message Authentication Code to authenticate the hop field.
 For details on how this MAC is calculated, see [](#hf-mac-calc).